-With millions of apps and hundreds of games available in the Google Play Store, it can be hard to find the good ones.
-For those that have the need for speed, here we’ll be sharing 10 of our favorite racing games available today for Android smartphone and tablet users.
-Expect even more to arrive throughout 2016.
+With millions of apps and hundreds of games available on the Google Play Store, it can be hard to find good quality games.
+For those that have the need for speed, here we’ll be sharing 10 of our favorite racing games on Android.
+These are the best available in 2016.

-Gaming on our Android smartphones and tablets is becoming increasingly more popular thanks to a huge selection of quality games, big HD displays, and powerful processors inside flagship devices like the Galaxy S7 or Nexus 6P.
-Racing games are extremely popular but it’s hard to single out some of the quality options that are actually worth downloading.
+Playing games on our Android smartphones and tablets is becoming increasingly more popular thanks to a huge selection.
+Not to mention big HD displays and powerful processors inside flagship devices like the Galaxy S7 or Google Pixel.
+Racing games are extremely popular but it can be hard to find the good ones.

-Over the past year Android games have continued to improve by leaps and bounds, and the games are getting better with every release.
-Not to mention Android N and its new Vulcan gaming API will make graphics even better in late 2016.
-Whether you want to rev your engine or zip through the water, there is a little of something for everyone.
+Over the past year or two Android games have improved by leaps and bounds, and are getting better with each release.
+Not to mention Android 7.0 Nougat and its new Vulcan gaming API promises to deliver a whole new level of quality.

 As we said above, there are hundreds and hundreds of games available from the Google Play Store.
 And while some are decent, many of them are poor copies of others and not worth the time it’ll take to download.
-So instead of wasting time and data for downloads, or your money, check out this list of some of the most popular racing games available on Android right now.
-Many are from 2015, and more are coming this year.
+So instead of wasting time and data, or your money, check out this list of some of the most popular racing games available on Android right now.
+Many are from 2015, but more are coming soon.

 Asphalt 8: Airborne